tobyink/rust-tada/README.md

 Zen will reschedule any overdue tasks on your todo list.
 It does not consult you to ask for a new due date, but guesses when a sensible due date might be.
 ```

+Exactly how zen works is subject to change, but it will aim to reschedule
+tasks which are both small *and* important to be done first, then tasks which
+are either small *or* important, and finally larger and less important tasks.
+It will only reschedule tasks which are already overdue and not finished.

 ## Licence